CallumLovekin28/Visual-Symbols-Techniques/Presentation.md

 #Visual techniques (aka rhetorical devices) for non-literal communication

-##Simile
+##Metaphor/Similes

+**A figure of speech in which a word or phrase is applied to an object or action to which it is not literally applicable.**

 **A figure of speech involving the comparison of one thing with another thing of a different kind, used to make a description more emphatic or vivid (e.g. as brave as a lion ).**

-##Metaphor

-**A figure of speech in which a word or phrase is applied to an object or action to which it is not literally applicable.**

 [Behance](https://www.behance.net/gallery/14088729/Visual-Metaphor)